IBM/ibm-block-csi-driver/docs/content/configuration/creating_storageclass_vg.md

 Volume groups can only be managed by **either** the associated VolumeGroup **or** the associated StorageClass (with the `volume_group` parameter).
 If a volume group is already associated with a VolumeGroup, then each volume of this StorageClass can be automatically deleted.{: restriction}

 When electing to set the optional "virt_snap_func" parameter, it **must** also be set with an identical value in the relevant VolumeSnapshotClass yamls.{: requirement}

+When setting the optional "virt_snap_func" parameter to "true", the optional "SpaceEfficiency" parameter **must not** be set.{: restriction}

     kind: StorageClass
     apiVersion: storage.k8s.io/v1